regl-project/regl/API.md

 })
 ```

-Note that this form is compatible with [`headless-gl`](https://github.com/stackgl/headless-gl) and can be used to do offscreen rendering in node.js.
-For example,
+#### From a headless context

+The above form can also be used to run `regl` headlessly by combining it with the [`headless-gl`](https://github.com/stackgl/headless-gl) package.
+This works in node.js, electron and the browser.

 ```javascript
 //Creates a headless 256x256 regl instance